-7 Tips to Avoid a Dog Bite Injury
+7 Tips to Prevent Dog Bites

 According to a Forbes report, every year, about 4.5 million people in the U.S. are bitten by dogs.
 Of these, around 800,000 bites are serious enough to require medical care, and nearly 30% of deadly dog attacks occur in children aged one to four years.
 Recognizing signs of an aggressive dog is crucial to prevent attacks and ensure safety.